Is Cozumel Safe For Tourists

 A basic scorecard of Cozumel safety

-Read Things to do in Cozumel Mexico 2026
+Read Things to do in Cozumel Mexico

-Is it safe to get off a cruise ship in Cozumel?
+Is it safe to get off the ship?

 Yes, it is very safe to get off a cruise ship in Cozumel.
-The island has three dedicated international piers, Puerta Maya, the International Pier, and Punta Langosta, all of which have strict security protocols.
+The island has three dedicated international piers, Puerta Maya, the International Pier(ISS), and Punta Langosta, all of which have strict security protocols.

 Me at punta Langosta my last trip